luddehs/wood-wellness/README.md

 ## Features

 ### Navigation
-The navigation bar is fully responsive across all devices, with a fixed position showing at the top of the page as the user navigates on every section of the website.
-Links to the logo, philosophy, design, and connect are included.
-A dropdown menu will show in the right corner on smaller screens letting the user easily navigate each section.
+The navigation bar is designed to be fully responsive, ensuring a seamless experience across all devices.
+It maintains a fixed position at the top of the page, allowing users to effortlessly access different sections of the website at any time.
+The bar includes direct links to the homepage via the logo, as well as to key sections such as Philosophy, Design, and Connect.
+For enhanced usability on smaller screens, a dropdown menu appears in the right corner, offering users a convenient way to navigate through the site's various sections with ease.

 ![Navigation](docs/readme_images/navigation.png)

 ### Landing Page Image
-The user is met by an inviting image highlighting furniture design that aims to calm the senses.
-The photograph provides the user with a clean and clear visual representation of the purpose of the site, it grabs their attention and sparks curiosity to explore further designs.
+The user is met by a captivating image that showcases furniture design in an environment that calms the senses.
+The photograph provides the user with a clean and clear visual representation of the purpose of the site, it grabs their attention and sparks curiosity to explore additional designs.

 ![Landing Page Image](docs/readme_images/landing_page_image.png)

 ### Philosophy Section
-In this section the user is encouraged to read a short text that tells the story and philosophy of Wood Wellness.
-It will allow the user to see the vision of the designer and what he strives for in each project.
-The text hover over an image showing a workshop.
+In this section, users are encouraged to read a short text that tells the story and philosophy behind Wood Wellness.
+It offers insight into the designer's vision and the aspirations driving each project, providing a deeper understanding of the creative process.
+Accompanying the text, an image of a workshop is displayed.

 ![Philosophy Section](docs/readme_images/philosophy_section.png)

 ### Design Section
-This section will show varying forms of furniture design through photographs taken in different angles.
-The photos will show in columns on bigger screens.
+This section is designed to showcase a diverse range of furniture designs, presented through photographs captured from various angles.
+On larger screens, these images will be displayed in columns.

 ![Design Section](docs/readme_images/design_section.png)

 ### Connect Form
-The users are encouraged to book a consultation in the last section of the website.
-This is done through a form where the user must leave their contact information and request a specific date and time.
+In the final section of the website, users are encouraged to book a consultation.
+This process is facilitated through a form, where users are asked to provide their contact details and select a preferred date and time for their appointment.

 ![Connect Form](docs/readme_images/connect_form.png)

 ### Footer
-In the footer the user can find links to facebook and instagram by clicking the icons which will open them up in a new tab.
-This will encourage the user to connect and follow Wood Wellness on social media.
+Within the footer, users can easily access Wood Wellness's social media profiles on Facebook and Instagram by clicking on the respective icons.
+These links open in new tabs, encouraging users to connect with and follow Wood Wellness on social media platforms.

 ![Footer](docs/readme_images/footer.png)